Casey Key, Florida

 Casey Key is a barrier island off the coast of Southwest Florida, located south of Siesta Key.
 Casey Key is part of the North Port—Sarasota—Bradenton Metropolitan Statistical Area.
+Casey Key was severely damaged by 2024 hurricanes Helene and Milton.

 History

-Casey Key is erroneously named after Captain John Charles Casey as a result of a U.S. Coast and Geodetic Survey chart published in 1851.
+Casey Key is erroneously named after Captain John Charles Casey as a result of a United States Coast Survey chart published in 1851.
 Captain John Casey and his army were settled at Casey's Key, located south of the island, at the time.